Dey-Lab-Team/culture-collections/README.md

 ![](readme_images/cyberduck3.png)

+### From the BioImage Archive
+Additionally, all microscopy images generated for this study were archived at the BioImage Archive, available at https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD2095, and can also be downloaded from there.

 ## Contributing
-*NOTE: This part is relevant only for researchers who are part of the project.*
+*NOTE: This part was relevant only for researchers who are part of the project while it was not public yet.*

 <details>
 <summary>Getting write access & adding data</summary>